Volunteer in Namibia

 Search structured, free and low cost volunteering programs in Namibia.

-Guide to Volunteering in Namibia
+Apply to Volunteer in Namibia

 Take the opportunity to contribute with a long term aim giving back to the people and communities you meet, as a participant you will get to live in a new destination and also get out to see as much of the country as possible.
 There are various discover trips available which comprise a combination of voluntary work within the local communities, visiting rural districts of the country to compare the lifestyles and a chance to meet people and see wildlife.